madhursharma026/madhursharma026/README.md

+# Madhur Sharma

+## About Me
 **Hey, I'm Madhur Sharma, a dedicated web developer with 2.5+ years of experience and currently pursuing a Bachelor of Science degree.
-My expertise lies in crafting innovative web and mobile solutions using cutting-edge technologies**.
+My expertise lies in crafting innovative web and mobile solutions using cutting-edge technologies.**

 ## Skills
 🚀 **Frontend**: React.js, Next.js, HTML, CSS, Bootstrap